brazil-data-cube/wlts.py/INSTALL.rst

 ..
-    This file is part of Web Land Trajectory Service.
+    This file is part of Python Client Library for WLTS.
-    Copyright (C) 2019-2020 INPE.
+    Copyright (C) 2020-2021 INPE.

-    Web Land Trajectory Service is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    Python Client Library for WLTS is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.